-15s, and the median time to generate a complete test suite for a given package is 6m 55s.
+Finally, we note that the median time for TESTPILOT to generate tests for a given function using gpt3.5-turbo is 15s, and the median time to generate a complete test suite for a given package is 6m 55s.
 The bulk of this time is spent querying the model, so the choice of LLM makes a big difference.
 For example, the median time for TESTPILOT to generate tests for a given function using StarCoder and code-cushman-002 is 24s and 11s, respectively, and 10m 48s and 4m 53s, respectively, for a complete test suite.
-All these performance numbers suggest that it is feasible to use TESTPILOT either in an online setting (e.g., in an IDE) to generate tests for individual functions, or in an offline setting (e.g., during code review) to generate complete test suites for an API, as is demonstrated by the integration of TESTPILOT in Copilot Labs [61].
+All these performance numbers suggest that it is feasible to use TESTPILOT either in an online setting (e.g., in an IDE) to generate tests for individual functions, or in an offline setting (e.g., during code review) to generate complete test suites for an API.